jakatz87/World_Weather_Analysis/README.md

 ## Project Overview
 I used weather data from around the world to plan a vaction.

+***Resources***:
+ - Jupyter Notebook
+ - Python 3.7.13
+ - JSON
+ - Pandas, CityPy, NumPy
-***Resources***: Jupyter Notebook, Python 3.7.13, JSON, Pandas, CityPy, NumPy, Open Weather Map API, Google Maps API, Google Directions API
+ - Open Weather Map API, Google Maps API, Google Directions API

 ## Process
 Using NumPy and CityPy, I was able to generate nearly 700 cities around the world based on random latitudes and longitudes.
 Using the Open Weather Map API, I created a pandas DataFrame with the information: